DBAPI User Guide

 Invalid Token

-• Fill in clientId and secret, click the button to access the interface and obtain token
+• Fill in clientId and secret, click the button to access the API and obtain token

 Get Token

-• Fill the token into the Authorization field of the header, click the send request button, and the API access is successful
+• Fill the token into the Authorization header, click the send request button, and the API access is successful

 Private API Request